Difference Between CEO And CFO: Everything You Need to Know

 The CEO is responsible for the overall company or organization, while the CFO is responsible for the financial side of any business.
 Another difference is that the CFO may be on the board of directors, while the CEO reports to the board of directors.

 If you need help with your CEO and CFO decisions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.